5 Things You Didn’t Know About Blueberries (#3 is Impressive!)

 While the GI of blueberries isn’t nearly as low as blackberries, strawberries, and raspberries, blueberries will consistently register anywhere from 40-53 on the Glycemic Index which is still relatively low.

-One of the benefits of a low GI is that it can help regulate your blood sugar to within normal ranges.
+One of the benefits of a low GI is that it can help keep glucose levels balanced.

 As The World’s Healthiest Foods noted;